hbc/dc_2016_04/lessons/02_the_filesystem.md

 program, like many programs, take a lot of arguments.
 Another useful one is '-a', which shows everything, including hidden files.

-How do we know what the arguments are available for particular commands?
+How do we know what arguments are available for particular commands?
 Most commonly used shell programs have a manual.
 You can access the manual using the `man` program.
 Try entering:

     $ man ls